CERENERGY® Batteries Project

 Altech has licensed its proprietary high purity alumina coating technology to 75% owned subsidiary Altech Industries Germany GmbH (AIG), which has commenced a definitive feasibility study for the development of a 10,000tpa silicon/graphite alumina coating plant in the state of Saxony, Germany to supply its Silumina AnodesTM product to the burgeoning European electric vehicle market.

-This Company recently announced its game changing technology of incorporating high-capacity silicon in lithium-ion batteries.
-Through in house R&D, the Company has cracked the “silicon code” and successfully achieved a 30% higher energy battery with improved cyclability or battery life.
-Higher density batteries result in smaller, lighter batteries and substantially less greenhouse gases, and is the future for the EV market.
-The Company’s proprietary silicon graphite product is registered as Silumina AnnodesTM.
+This Company recently announced its game-changing technology of incorporating high-capacity silicon in lithium-ion batteries.
+Through in-house R&D, the Company has cracked the “silicon code” and successfully achieved a 30% higher energy battery with improved cyclability or battery life.
+Higher density batteries result in smaller, lighter batteries and substantially fewer greenhouse gases, and are the future of the EV market.
+The Company’s proprietary silicon graphite product is registered as Silumina AnodesTM.